women-in-ai-ireland/August-2020-WaiLearn-MachineLearning/index.md

     <em>Figure 3: Resampled dataset shape Counter({0: 1931, 1: 1931})</em>
  </p>
  <p>Interestingly, for discrete features like nBumps (the number of seismic bumps recorded within the previous shift), new rows have some non integers values!</p><br/>
+<p>Interestingly, for discrete features like nBumps (the number of seismic bumps recorded within the previous shift), new rows have some non integers values!<p/>

 ### <a name="con"> 3.
 In Conclusion</a>
 <ol>